The Good Wife: Season 3

 Season three takes place the following morning after season two with Alicia now as a third year litigator on track to become partner while having an affair with her boss Will Gardner.
 She is given an office on the 29th floor, the only third year litigator with an office on that floor.
-Peter Florrick's crisis manager Eli Gold joins the firm to prepare for Peter's campaign for Governorship of Illinois, while Alicia acts as a bridge between Lockhart & Gardner and his campaign.
+Peter Florrick's crisis manager Eli Gold joins the firm to prepare for Peter's campaign for governorship of Illinois, while Alicia acts as a bridge between Lockhart & Gardner and his campaign.
 Peter, now as State's Attorney, battles with Lockhart & Gardner from case to case while the firm begins to get a short-term liquidity problem.
 Diane and Will try to acquire a bankruptcy department from a competing law firm that is closing down due to the double dip recession, and they notice that a bankruptcy department is the only area that will survive a double dip recession.
 When Diane tries lobbying to become the State's Attorney's Civil Defender, she begins to suspect an affair between Will and Alicia.
 The affair, however, ends by mid-season after Alicia realizes she has been putting her needs before those of her children.
 The second half of the season focuses on Will Gardner being indicted for a crime he committed in his old law firm and ultimately being suspended for six months.
-Peter decides to run for Governor of Illinois and Kalinda's past comes back as it is revealed she has a husband who is searching for her.
+Peter decides to run for governor of Illinois and Kalinda's past comes back as it is revealed she has a husband who is searching for her.

 Season 4

 Season four focuses on Lockhart & Gardner's efforts to come out from bankruptcy after rival lawyers Louis Canning and Patti Nyholm team up to take them down.
 A trustee, Clarke Hayden, is appointed to watch over the firm, but Will and Diane are not happy once he starts getting in their way.
 Trying to gain money, the firm offers partnership to some associates, because they need their initial payment.
 When the debt is cleared, only Alicia is made partner and the other offers are delayed.
 Feeling angry, Cary teams up with the other fourth-years to start a new firm.

-Meanwhile, Peter Florrick runs for Governor.
+Peter Florrick runs for governor.
 Eli is once again leading his campaign, although things get complicated when he finds out he is being investigated.
 Alicia befriends Maddie Hayward, who sponsors her husband's campaign, but ultimately it turns out she is running up against him and Mike Kresteva.

-In a B plot Kalinda's past comes to haunt her in the form of her husband Nick.
+Kalinda's past comes to haunt her in the form of her husband Nick.
 Once he starts threatening people in her life, she needs to get rid of him.
 The firm also hires a new investigator to help her at work – Robyn Burdine.
 On top of all, Alicia is back with Peter, but having a hard time suppressing her feelings for Will.
-Season 4 ends with Peter Florrick winning the race as Governor of Illinois and Alicia deciding to quit Lockhart Gardner and join Cary Agos in forming a new firm.
+Season 4 ends with Peter Florrick winning the race as governor of Illinois and Alicia deciding to quit Lockhart Gardner and join Cary Agos in forming a new firm.